b-k/1040.js/Contributing.md

 The whole thing is put together via m4.
 If you have anything even vaguely POSIX-compliant, you have m4.
 Just type `make` on the command line to assemble the parts into tax.html.
+If you are using Windows, you will need to install [Cygwin](https://www.cygwin.com/) first to get the required tools.

 The tax logic is encoded in a list of cells, which should be easy to modify or add to.